I’m sitting here on my couch surfing the web wondering what size diamond painting should I buy?

 What about my diamond painting skill level?

-I’ve found that completing a diamond painting kit is like anything else in life.
+I’ve found that completing diamond painting kits is like anything else in life.

 It takes practice and time to get better and more efficient.

 When I did my first diamond art kit, diamonds went everywhere every time I poured them into the boat.

 And, I couldn’t shake them correctly to get them to line up.